|

 Serving & Storage

-• Serve shortly after made, or store in an airtight container on top of some baking/parchment paper, (metal cake tins are good for baked goods).
-Will be fine at room temperature (provided not too warm), for 3 or 4 days.
+- Serve shortly after making or store in an airtight container/metal tin, on baking/parchment paper.
+Will be fine at room temperature if not too warm, for 3 or 4 days.

-• Undecorated cakes, if stored correctly, will be fine at room temperature for 3 or 4 days too, and for up to 3 months if frozen1.
-Wrap well individually, in cling film/plastic wrap, and place inside a freezer suitable airtight container or food bag, and label so you know when to use by.
-And place towards the back of the freezer, rather than at the front, that is exposed to heat whenever the freezer door is opened2.
+- Undecorated cakes, will be fine at room temperature for 3 or 4 days, and up to 3 months if frozen1.
+Wrap well individually, in paper & clingfilm/plastic wrap, placed in a freezer container or food bag, preferably at the back of the freezer, to avoid exposure to heat when the freezer door is opened2.

 Notes